Moosa-24/MOOAKO310_fto2401_GroupA_MoosaAkoodie_DJS11/podcast-app/README.md

 ### Favorites and Filtering
    22. ### User is able to mark specific episodes as favourites so that they can find them again (Note the requirement is that a specific episode of a specific season of a specific show is to be favourited) - NOT DONE(i cant choose multiple but i can choose a specific one that i want)
    23. User can visit a view where they see all their favourite episodes - done
-   24. ### User is able to see the associated show and season when an episode is in favourites - NOT DONE
+   24. User is able to see the associated show and season when an episode is in favourites - done
    25. ### Related by season/show episodes are grouped together in favourites - NOT DONE
    26. User is able to remove episodes from their favourites - done
    27. User sees the date and time that they added something as a favourite - done